moehriegitt/hob3l/README.md

 which can be switched using the `MODE=normal` (default), `MODE=release`, or `MODE=devel` command line variables for make.
-The selection is stored in a file `.mode.d`, so next time you invoke 'make' without a `MODE` parameter, the previous build variant is chosen.
+The selection is stored in a file `.mode.d`, so next time you invoke 'make' without a `MODE` parameter, the previous build variant will be chosen.

 ### Different Compiler Targets